Privacy statement Westport Notarissen N.V.

 Your data will not be processed for other purposes without your consent.

-Rules on personal data in notarial instruments
+Rules on personal data in notarial deeds

 Consultancy and other services

-As regards other processing of personal data by our office, the following applies:
+For other processing of personal data by our office, the following applies:

 Source of processed personal data